erinpentecost/ErnOneStick/README.md

 content=ErnOneStick.omwscripts
 ```

+## Configuration

-After installation, **you must assign a button to the Lock Button action in the mod settings.**
+After installation, **you must assign a button to the Lock Button action in the mod settings.** Before mapping buttons, unmap any existing game actions to them.

+### One Analogue Stick

+- Set a "Lock-On Button".
+- Optionally set a "Toggle Button".

+### Zero Analogue Sticks

+- Set a "Lock-On Button".
+- Optionally set a "Toggle Button".
+- Set "Run Minimum Fatigue" to 70.
+- Set "Run While Readied" to true.

+### Two Analogue Sticks

+- Set a "Lock-On Button".
+- Optionally set a "Toggle Button".
+- Set "Two-Stick Mode" to true.

 ## Credits

 ### Shader

 The shader is copied from [Max Yari's Dynamic camera effects and target lock](https://www.nexusmods.com/morrowind/mods/55327) mod, with permission.
+This is Wareya's DOF shader.

 ### Sounds